An LMS plugin like LearnDash is built to perform well under pressure.

 You can implement analytics and reporting metrics on your website with Pro Panel by LearnDash, which is available when you subscribe to their PLUS and PRO packages.
 It has a well-designed dashboard that gives you a complete idea of the figures and statistics that concern your online courses.

 Truth be told, there are a number of ways you can gather data.
-In addition to LearnDash’s in-built reporting modules, you could always turn to Google Analytics, the User Insights tool for LearnDash, or even have a customized reporting module for your website.
+In addition to LearnDash’s in-built reporting modules, you could always turn to Google Analytics, or even have a customized reporting module for your website.

 Another very important thing to do would be to set up a strong feedback system.
 The WISDM LearnDash Ratings, Reviews, and Feedback plugin can help you with that.